dimview/magnetophon/README.md

 in current folder so that it survives magnetophon restart.

 magnetophon estimates expected mean and standard deviation of duty cycle by interpolating hourly historical baseline.
-If duty cycle estimate is above expected mean plus two expected standard deviations, a notification is triggered.
+If duty cycle estimate is above expected mean plus three expected standard deviations, a notification is triggered.
 Future notifications are suppressed until duty cycle estimate falls below expected mean plus one expected standard deviation.